You probably heard that to tree planter job is one of the hardest in the world.

 At the same time, however, it can be one of the worst experiences you can imagine.
 It’s physical and psychological stamina demanding job that can have you cycling between love and hate on a daily, if not hourly basis.

-Tree Planting Job in Finland.
+Tree Planting Job.
 The Work.

 Finland is a country of trees and endless forests.
 According to rough estimates, there are more than ten trees per every person in the world in the Finnish forests.
 What does it mean?